Cardiacs: Hiatus, fundraisers and related activities

 In a 2016 feature via The Quietus, Kavus Torabi shed light on several past, present, and future Cardiacs projects.
 It was an extraordinarily interesting and brilliant time for me because we'd already talked a great deal about what the plan was for the next few years for Cardiacs.
 We were going to make a film.
 Tim and I were planning out loads of treatments and scripts.
 Tim wanted to share the burden of Cardiacs a bit with someone and I was more than happy to do that.
 The way things stand, [LSD] is nearly done but needs vocals and eyebrows and some of them need a few other touches.
 What there is does sound great but there's far more stuff completed that hasn't come out yet, that needs to come out.
 Tim is a perfectionist, and rightly so.
 Because his melodies make so much sense of everything, it would be ridiculous to put out these recordings, as exciting as they are, without the melodies.
 We have talked about people who Tim would approve of adding vocals, under his direction.
 I think Tim just wants to be well enough to really be producing it.
 I think his big drive at the moment is to finish off things that were started.
 There are a lot of loose ends that need tying up.

 Later the same year, teaser images began appearing on Cardiacs' website and Facebook group, culminating in the announcement of the long-awaited next Sea Nymphs album, On the Dry Land, whose songs had been recorded around the same time as the first album but were left unreleased for over 20 years.
 The album was released in November 2016 in CD and vinyl formats.
 The completion of on the Dry Land was made possible thanks to a turn for the better in Tim Smith's health; he was able to return to the studio to supervise production and additional recording necessary to the album's completion between 2015-2016.
-In an interview with Uncut, Smith revealed that even more Sea Nymphs material beyond on the Dry Land will be released at some point.
+In an interview with Uncut, Smith said that even more Sea Nymphs material will be released at some point.
 He also stated that he was "deeply touched" by the efforts of those who had contributed toward the Cardiacs tribute album, Leader of the Starry Skies (the sales of which went directly toward rehabilitating Smith) and that he had since "made a pledge to [him]self to get better".